vikstrous/pirate-get/README.md

 pirate-get
 ---

-pirate-get is a convenient command line tool to speed up your trip to the pirate bay and get your completely legal torrents more quickly.
+pirate-get is a convenient command line tool to speed up your trip to the Pirate Bay and get your completely legal torrents more quickly.

 Tested only on Ubuntu.